José Henrique

-José Henrique Rodrigues Marques (born 18 May 1943), known as José Henrique, is a retired Portuguese footballer.
+José Henrique Rodrigues Marques (born 18 May 1943), known as José Henrique, is a Portuguese retired footballer.

 A goalkeeper, he was best known for his successful spell at Benfica, being nicknamed Zé Gato (Joe Cat).
 He appeared in 299 official games with the club, winning 11 major titles.

 Club career

 Born in Arrentela, Seixal, Setúbal, José Henrique first played at Amora (three seasons), then with Seixal and Atlético (one apiece), all clubs in the Lisbon area.
 Subsequently, he signed with local Benfica, where he would remain the following 13 years – he had already played youth football there for two years; he also had a short stint with the Toronto Metros, in the North American Soccer League.